yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 * Mutual SSL is used for communication between Admin Node Managers and Node Managers, and also between Node Managers and API Gateway instances.
 * Each Admin Node Manager, Node Manager, and API Gateway process has an associated SSL certificate used in the SSL session for inter-process communication.
 These certificates are also used to determine whether a process is a Node Manager or an Admin Node Manager.
 * The domain SSL certificate is the Certificate Authority (CA) used to sign the SSL certificates generated for each Admin Node Manager, Node Manager, and API Gateway process.

-{{< alert title="Note" color="primary" >}}
-The SSL inter-process communication discussed in this topic refers to system-level management communication only.
-This is not related to any SSL communication with back-end services, or any SSL ports that the API Gateway exposes for business traffic.
-{{< /alert >}}

 ## How SSL certificates are generated for domain processes